Lala Kent Reveals Plans For Baby No. 2 Three Months Before Her Daughter’s Due Date

 “Like, we’ve gone through an entire appointment with him telling me blood flow is awesome, heart looks great, brain is perfect, [and] everything is good.
 But when you hear your baby’s not growing properly, you’re like, ‘what is she not getting?'”

-Lala admitted that the revelation about her baby’s size caused her to lose sleep with worry, but that she made sure to keep eating so she could help her little girl grow.
+Lala admitted that the revelation about her baby’s size caused her to lose sleep over worry, but that she made sure to keep eating so she could help her little girl grow.

-“The only thing I could think about for two weeks was feeding my child so that she becomes a f*cking watermelon.”
-Lala shared.
+“The only thing I could think about for two weeks was feeding my child so that she becomes a f*cking watermelon,” Lala shared.

 She added that while her daughter is destined to be on the small side, her doctor is no longer worried about Baby Emmett’s size.